Upload or provide a link to a file, or paste JSON to check and convert your data and get feedback on whether it is valid 360Giving data.

 Read about common data errors and what causes them in the Common Errors section.

-To preview how this tool works, try loading some sample data.
+To preview how this tool works, try

 The application accepts data in the formats set out in the 360Giving Data Standard guidance.